neka-nat/probreg/README.md

 ## Quick start

+This is a sample code that reads a PCD file and calls CPD registration.
-You can easily execute registrations using [Open3D](http://www.open3d.org/).
+You can easily execute registrations using [Open3D](http://www.open3d.org/) and draw the results.

 ```py
 import copy